Modeling the survival of Population III stars till present day: Results

-Of course, this semi-analytical approach still leaves out processes that are important in a physically realistic scenario.
-Radiative and thermal feedback are likely to evaporate the core of the cloud and hence the increase in mass will be less than suggested by the lower panel of Figure~\ref{add2}.
-It is heartening to note that the final mass in our model is comparable to that seen in other simulations \cite[see, e.g.,][]{gswgcskb11,dnck15,dutta16a}.
+Of course, our semianalytical approach still leaves out processes that are important in a physically realistic scenario.
+Radiative feedback and thermal feedback are likely to evaporate the core of the clumps, and hence the increase in mass will be expected to be comparatively less.
+Nevertheless, it is heartening to note that the final masses obtained from our simple model are comparable to that predicted in other simulations \cite[e.g.][]{greif12,stacy13,hirano14}.
 The increase in mass is higher for a lower initial radial velocity, as expected from the expression for the accretion rate.
+This confirms the fact that the Bondi--Hoyle accretion flow is the key process in early evolution of protostars inside the cluster.